Join Here | Log In

 People with hypertension along with the G/G genotype for rs1799998, may respond well to certain blood pressure-reducing drugs ending in -sartans.
 The -sartan drugs are angiotensin II receptor blockers.[ref][ref]
 These agents block the action of angiotensin II thus causing vasodilation and increased sodium and water excretion.
 (Talk with your doctor, of course!)

 Aldosterone synthase inhibitors are a new class of hypertensive drugs under development.
-Inhibiting CYP11B2 decreases aldosterone and subsequently increases deoxycorticosterone, thus changing sodium-potassium balance.[ref]
+Inhibiting CYP11B2 decreases aldosterone and subsequently increases deoxycorticosterone, thus changing the sodium-potassium balance.[ref]

 Natural ways to reduce high blood pressure with CYP11B2: